Related articles

 Any time you have an accident, your car’s value diminishes — which negatively affects its depreciation.
 Even if the vehicle has been expertly repaired and looks much the same as it did before the smash, it will be worth less.

-For potential buyers, it’s all about perceived safety: in the back of their minds, they’ll always harbor doubts about whether the repairs were performed properly and with original manufacturer’s parts and whether all the damage from the accident was discovered and properly corrected.
+For potential buyers, it’s all about perceived safety: in the back of their minds, they’ll always harbour doubts about whether the repairs were performed properly and with original manufacturer’s parts and whether all the damage from the accident was discovered and properly corrected.

 A car that has never been in a collision is always going to be more attractive in a competitive market than one with a ‘more thrilling’ history.